prjemian/specdomain/specdomain/trunk/src/specdomain/doc/conventions.rst

 	see: conventions; SPEC conventions

 ====================================================================
-Common Conventions
+SPEC Documentation Conventions
 ====================================================================

-There are several conventions
-for documenting SPEC macro source code files to help provide consistency.
+This document lays out several conventions for for documenting SPEC macro source code files.
+The aim of these conventions is to to help provide consistency for the "look and feel" of the resulting documentation.
+However, these conventions are by no means strict requirements.
-These are not requirements.

 .. index::
 	pair:	SPEC conventions; extended comments